The Assassin's Creed Community are raising

 We here at The Ones Who Came Before have a huge inner circle thanks to years of working on projects.
 Some of our branches include: The core admin team, The Discord moderators and The AC Partnership Program members.
 As you can see, we have loads of community members we can call on for help or support, and you too can create an inner circle by working with people.

 You might even find that working on projects with other people can be more fun!
-This can seen by looking at recent episodes of the Let's Talk Assassin's Creed Podcast hosted by Declan Rose.
+This can seen by looking at recent episodes of the Let's Talk Assassin's Creed Podcast hosted by Declan from The Mentors Guild.
 Collaborative projects will always be a great way to spark discussion and explore different avenues of thinking.

 The Ones Who Came Before always aims to promote community content, so reach out to us directly for support.
 We would be honoured to join your inner circle, and will share your projects with our audience.